IvanHolovin/Test_Task/README.md

 # Test_Task

-Game where you have to mix fruits and vegetables to get color rusult as asked by customer, you need at least 85%
+Game where you have to mix fruits and vegetables to get color result as asked by customer, you need at least 85%

 Gameplay: throwing fruits at mixer, then mix them and get result